-This topic would have to be one of the most emotive.
-The expectation of a newborns behavior and sleep habits varies hugely from parent to parent.
+Getting newborns to sleep may well be the most emotive topic for new parents.
+The expectation of a newborns behaviour and sleep habits varies hugely from parent to parent.
 Some of us are more “laid back” in our approach, whilst some of us need more structure and rigidity.

 I would advise most new parents to do some investigation of “what to expect” before the new baby arrives.
 You would be surprised at the number of new parents who had no idea that their baby was going to need so many feeds and be up so frequently during the night in the early days.